bmuschko/ckad-crash-course/exercises/06-persistentvolume-static-provisioning/instructions.md

 In this exercise, you will create a PersistentVolume, connect it to a PersistentVolumeClaim and mount the claim to a specific path of a Pod.

+> [!NOTE]
-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Creating a Pod with Volume of type PersistentVolume with static binding"](https://learning.oreilly.com/scenarios/ckad-volumes-creating/9781098105365/).
+> If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Creating a Pod with Volume of type PersistentVolume with static binding"](https://learning.oreilly.com/scenarios/ckad-volumes-creating/9781098105365/).

 1. Create a PersistentVolume named `pv`, access mode `ReadWriteMany`, 512Mi of storage capacity and the host path `/data/config`.
 2. Create a PersistentVolumeClaim named `pvc`.
 The claim should request 256Mi and use an empty string value for the storage class.
 Ensure that the PersistentVolumeClaim is properly bound after its creation.